 Making Facebook cover images in PicMonkey

 There are all kinds of ways to create a custom Facebook cover photo for your timeline in PicMonkey.
-Here, we’ll look at how to upload an image and crop or resize it to the right dimensions, how to design a cover photo the easy peasy way with Templates, and how to use PicMonkey’s collage tool to put your pics together for a kickin’ Facebook cover photo.
+Here, we’ll look at how to upload an image and crop or resize it to the right dimensions, and how to design a cover photo the easy peasy way with Templates or using a blank canvas.

 1. Crop or resize a photo in the Editor